 If you’re relying on word-of-mouth referrals for your leads, it’s going to be very difficult — and potentially costly — to stop using that lead source if things go south.

-On the other hand, if you’re using Google AdWords or another paid form of advertising, you can turn off the tap if things aren’t working out.
+However, if you’re using Google AdWords or another paid form of advertising, you can turn off the tap if things aren’t working out.

 What works well for your business today might not work so well tomorrow if your business starts growing rapidly, so undertake your lead source’s scalability.
 Otherwise, you risk quickly outgrowing your existing lead sources and finding yourself in a bind.